 The Rev. Kathy Cooper Ledesma, an elder in the California-Pacific Conference of the United Methodist Church, is the Senior Pastor of Hollywood United Methodist Church.

 Appointed to this position in July 2006, Kathy has worked to intentionally grow this urban congregation, located at one of the two busiest intersections in all of Los Angeles, into a vibrant, progressive, reconciling United Methodist community in the heart of Hollywood.
 In her first five years, the worshipping congregation more than doubled and the number of children in Sunday school tripled.
 With a dedicated, talented staff, and a tireless Governance Board, the church’s vision of reaching the mildly churched and families with young children, young urban professionals and progressives, is being realized.
-Through intentional outreach, mission opportunities – including five teams sent to Camp’s Waveland and Gulfside in Mississippi and six teams sent to UMCOR efforts to rebuild Haiti – and numerous advocacy efforts for justice, including an intentional effort to move the denomination towards full inclusion — Hollywood UMC is growing in numbers and in faith while welcoming all God’s children into the congregation.
-To God be the glory.
+Through intentional outreach, mission opportunities – including teams sent to Mississippi after Katrina and to rebuild post-earthquake Haiti – and numerous advocacy efforts for justice, including an intentional effort to move the denomination towards full inclusion — Hollywood UMC has grown from one campus to two, the second in Toluca Lake.

-Kathy currently chairs the Cal-Pac UM Conference “Imagine No Malaria” Task Force.
-She is the past co-chair of the Bishop’s Task Force on Children and Poverty and the Board of Church and Society for the Cal-Pac UM Conference.
+Kathy is the past co-chair of the Cal-Pac UM Conference “Imagine No Malaria” Task Force.
+She is also the past co-chair of the Bishop’s Task Force on Children and Poverty and the Board of Church and Society for the Cal-Pac UM Conference.
 Kathy also served for many years as the chair of the Conference Hunger Task Force.

 From 1994-2005, Rev. Cooper Ledesma served the California Council of Churches, the public policy and education arm of the mainline Protestant community in California, as Board Chair and later as program staff.
 She directed statewide projects on interfaith relations, public/private partnerships, welfare reform implementation, and faith based child care.
 From 2005-2006 she worked as a project specialist at the USC Center for Religion and Civic Culture on issues relating to communities of faith and preschool for all, her strong expertise.
 During her tenure with the Council Kathy authored First Fruits for California’s Working Poor, a study guide for congregations, about the lives and conditions of those participating in the state’s CalWORKs programs.